1st Edition

 Biography

-John Sodiq Sanni is a Lecturer in the Department of Philosophy, University of Pretoria, South Africa.
+John Sodiq Sanni is Lecturer in the Department of Philosophy, University of Pretoria, South Africa.

-Madalitso Zililo Phiri is a Post Doctoral Fellow at the University of Witwatersrand’s South Africa United Kingdom Bilateral Chair in Political Theory and A.G.
-Leventis Visiting Scholar at the University of Cambridge’s Centre of African Studies, UK.
+Madalitso Zililo Phiri is Postdoctoral Fellow at the University of Witwatersrand’s South Africa United Kingdom Bilateral Chair in Political Theory (Political Studies), and A.G.
+Leventis visiting fellow at the University of Cambridge’s Centre of African Studies, United Kingdom.